 Power Stations

-Solar power can be used to generate electricity directly from sunlight
+Solar power can be used to generate

-(called a Solar Photo Voltaic Power System)
+(called a Solar Photo Voltaic Power System - see below)

 or

-to heat air which rises up a tall chimney
+sunlight is used to heat air which rises up a tall chimney

 (called a